towolf/towolf.github.com/docs/PsychDocumentation/SyncTrouble.markdown

 this list of causes and solutions down until your problem is resolved or you hit the bottom of the list:

-1. Wrong configuration settings: This usually only affects MS\-Windows systems, where the display settings control panel for your graphics card allows to customize a couple of graphics driver parameters.
+1. Wrong configuration settings: This usually only affects MS-Windows systems, where the display settings control panel for your graphics card allows to customize a couple of graphics driver parameters.
 Some of these settings can cause sync failure if they are wrong:

-\-\> Make sure the "Synchronize bufferswaps to the vertical retrace" option is set to "Application controlled" or "Application controlled, default to on".
+-\> Make sure the "Synchronize bufferswaps to the vertical retrace" option is set to "Application controlled" or "Application controlled, default to on".
 The wording of the option differs between different graphics cards, search for something like that.
 Examples of other names: "Wait for